Home

 PHASE 1

 The Stabilization and Restoration of the Furnace is an extremely large project.
-The entire project could take up to 5 years to complete.
+The entire project could take up to 10 years or more to complete.
 We have finished the PHASE 1 of the project which was the stone restoration of the furnace.
 PAUL KUNKLE of PIONEER MASONRY from Acme, PA did all of the stone work along with some help from some of the fellows from the Furnace and Grounds Committee.
-Please take a look at the "Before" and "After" Photos!
+Click on PHASE 1 PHOTOS to see more!

 *BEFORE* Stone Restoration